YMHC-Charitable-Foundation/sac.ymhc.ngo/docs/sac/national-survey.md

 title: 'National Survey'
 ---

+import Link from '@docusaurus/Link';

 # National Survey

 Didaskaleinophobia (Fear of Going to School), more commonly known as School Attendance Challenges, are complex challenges and barriers to education and learning that students might experience.
 Some of the challenges in accessing and managing school include extreme anxiety, phobia, and panic attacks on school nights and days, in sleeping, waking up, leaving the house, entering the school building, and staying at school.

 School attendance challenges and chronic absenteeism are widespread issues.
 Despite international research since the 1930s, we have not come very far in our awareness, understanding, and school-based responses to school attendance challenges, avoidance, and absenteeism as a disability that needs to be understood, supported, and accommodated.
 The longer a student is absent from school, the more entrenched the pattern of avoidance and absenteeism becomes.
 Chronic absenteeism increases suicide risk factors.
 For that reason, the need for effective and comprehensive school-based action is urgent.
 The possible negative outcomes for a student with school attendance challenges who is not able to access or manage an education are numerous.

-Our survey highlights the experiences of students with school attendance challenges, and their families, in the education system.
+[Our survey](/docs/survey/introduction) highlights the experiences of students with school attendance challenges, and their families, in the education system.
 We hope that the findings of this quantitative and qualitative survey will inform practice and policy by contributing an important lived experience account of school attendance challenges and educational loss and exclusion.

 Studies in this area have been inconclusive in their findings, have operated from a medical, and not a social model of disability, and have wrongly placed the blame for school attendance challenges on the parents (“educational neglect”, separation attachment) and on students with school attendance challenges (“truancy”, separation anxiety, school refusal).
 We hope that our survey findings will provide awareness, understanding, compassion, and action to improve the support and outcomes for students and their families.